noisesmith/energize/README.md

 This is just a tutorial; you can't lose.
 The box gets beamed up.

 ### Lt.
-Darael (Betazoid disguized as Malkoran)
+Darael (Betazoid disguized as Malcoran)

 Lt.
-Darael has been a cultural observer in disguise on Malkor 3; she has requested evacuation as her team has split up, and she believes her cover is compromised.
+Darael has been a cultural observer in disguise on Malcor III; she has requested evacuation as her team has split up, and she believes her cover is compromised.

-Once she beams up, Benteen (or T'Ral) debriefs her; she says that she has noticed that the Malkorans have access to a higher level of technology than they should, achieving warp travel in the past two years.
+Once she beams up, Benteen (or T'Ral) debriefs her; she says that she has noticed that the Malcorans have access to a higher level of technology than they should, achieving warp travel in the past two years.
 They have been acting aggressively towards neighboring systems.

 ### Cmdr Juran (Andorian) and Lt.
 Kolimet (Klingon)

-Juran and Kolimet were Darael's teammates on the Malkor assignment;
+Juran and Kolimet were Darael's teammates on the Malcor assignment;
-they have left Malkor in a shuttlecraft or runabout to pursue a lead they suspect will be able to explain where the technology is coming from.
+they have left Malcor in a shuttlecraft or runabout to pursue a lead they suspect will be able to explain where the technology is coming from.
 Their ship is disabled and adrift; you need to beam them back together.